This set of Forming Questions and Answers for Freshers focuses on “Defects in Rolled Parts”.

 10. While rolling, material near the edges experience compression.

-Explanation: While rolling, due to metal being continuous, the material present near the edges, experiences tensile force, that is a pulling force, and not a pushing or a compression force.
+Explanation: While rolling, due to the metal being continuous, the material present near the edges, experiences tensile force, that is a pulling force, and not pushing or a compression force.

 Sanfoundry Global Education & Learning Series – Forming.

 To practice all areas of Forming for Freshers, here is complete set of 1000+ Multiple Choice Questions and Answers.